 Set TV Video Input

-- Turn TV and DVD player ON. - Press the SOURCE button on the TV or DVD player remote and select "HDMI".

-display the DVD player logo when the correct input is selected.
+- Turn TV and DVD player ON. - Press the SOURCE button on the TV or DVD player remote and select "HDMI". - The TV screen will display the DVD player logo when the correct input is selected.

 Play DVD